 5. Hire an Eco-Friendly Moving Company

 How do you know if your moving company follows eco-friendly moving practices?
 Start by asking: Does the staff recycle?
 Are the offices and warehouse designed to be energy efficient?
-Do they use biodiesel to run their trucks?
-Do they use 100 % recyclable materials?
+Is Biodiesel used to run their trucks?
+Are 100 % recyclable materials used for packing?
 Do they sell used boxes?
-Do they buy them back at the end of the move?
+Do they offer to buy them back at the end of the move?
 Doing this extra research is worth it because if your movers care about the earth, then they will care about their clients too!

 Now you are ready to make your next move an eco-friendly moving day!
 If you have any eco-friendly moving tips to share we want to hear about them!
 Add your eco-friendly moving tips in the comments section below.